TWISTEX: May 31, 2013 deaths

-On May 31, 2013, Tim Samaras, his 24-year-old son Paul Samaras, and 45-year-old California native Carl Young lost their lives in the record wide EF3 multiple-vortex El Reno tornado.
+On May 31, 2013, Tim Samaras, his 24-year-old son Paul Samaras, and 45-year-old California native Carl Young died in the record wide EF3 multiple-vortex El Reno tornado.
 They were unable to escape along gravel roads as the funnel rapidly expanded to envelop them.
 Their Chevrolet Cobalt was caught by a subvortex, and Paul and Carl were ejected from the car.
-Tim was buckled in the passenger's seat, and was killed as the car was thrown approximately half a mile by the storm.
+Tim was buckled in the passenger's seat, and was killed as the car was thrown approximately 8 miles by the storm.
 Hinton resident Richard Henderson, who decided to follow the twister, lost his life in that same area.
 He snapped a picture of the storm from his cellular phone before it struck him.
-Several other storm chasers, including The Weather Channel's Mike Bettes, were also caught in the same sub-vortex but escaped with only minor injuries.
+Several other storm chasers, including The Weather Channel's Mike Bettes, were also caught in the tornado but escaped with only minor injuries.
 Bettes and the Tornado Hunt crew were lifted up by the wedge tornado in their sport utility vehicle.
-That storm threw them two hundred yards off U.S. Route 81.
-The SUV was destroyed afterward.
-Bettes and his crew were later found and rescued by Reed Timmer and his SRV Dominator crew who were chasing for KFOR-TV Channel 4 in Oklahoma City with their storm chasers when they came upon the wrecked Great Tornado Hunt SUV.
-Four other people who were not involved with storm chasing also lost their lives in this tornado.
+Four other people who were not involved with storm chasing also died in this tornado.